Is Staten Island Safe?

 Most famously, Staten Island is accessible by the Staten Island Ferry.
 The fare is free, which you could say is a fair price.
 It’s a beautiful and very serene journey and worth a ride.
 Did you know it transports over twenty million passengers a year!
 No, you didn’t!

 Of course, that’s not the only way!
 That would be medieval!
-There’s buses and trains, of course.
-Limited bus service to Brooklyn and Manhattan plus a Staten Island Railway.
+There are buses and trains, of course.
+Limited bus service to Brooklyn and Manhattan, plus a Staten Island Railway.

 That’s not all.
 Probably the most majestic way to travel – in close competition with the ferry – are all the bridges.
 Staten Island connects with four bridges.